trilitech/tezos-developer-docs/docs/overview/index.md

 ## How do I get started working with Tezos?

-To learn how Tezos works and how to develop on it, see [Tutorials](../tutorials).
+To start using and developing on Tezos, see [Tutorials](../tutorials).

 For learning material about the platform, see https://opentezos.com.